 Synopsis : What was once the western United States is now home to the Republic, a nation perpetually at war with its neighbors.
 Born into an elite family in one of the Republic’s wealthiest districts, fifteen-year-old June is a prodigy being groomed for success in the Republic’s highest military circles.
 Born into the slums, fifteen-year-old Day is the country’s most wanted criminal.
 But his motives may not be as malicious as they seem. . . in a shocking turn of events, the two uncover the truth of what [has ]brought them together, and the sinister lengths their country will go to keep its secrets.

 Legend is the ultimate cat and mouse game.

 15-year-old June is the government’s greatest agent.
 Day is the government’s number one fugitive.
 When a series of events leads the two to cross paths, Day becomes June’s first mission and she will do whatever it takes to find him.

-Lu's writing is amazing, I could visualize the the militaristic, dirty, smoke filled dark streets of futuristic Los Angeles.
+Lu’s writing is amazing, I could visualize the militaristic, dirty, smoke-filled dark streets of futuristic Los Angeles.
 The different worlds of Day and June played out so vividly that you could really tell where they stood within their society

-I listened to the audio book and the male voice actor was perfect for the voice of Day, usually I find male voices sound too old but his was spot on.
-June's voice actress actor was okay, but I felt like the voice she put on was a little to high and nasally for a 15 year old.
+I listened to the audiobook and the male voice actor was perfect for the voice of Day, usually I find male voices sound too old but his was spot on.
+June’s voice actress actor was okay, but I felt like the voice she put on was a little too high and nasally for a 15-year-old.

 Legend features an original plot and intense action and world-building.
 It explores the idea of allegiance, duty and the truth at all cost.